BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <div class="dialogue">
 <h4>THISTLE</h4>
 <p class="parenthetical">(excited)</p>
 <p>Oh, really?!
 That's gonna be great!
 Then, we can be the first in line.
 Grab our stuff and go to the panel.
-We'll be a little late, but should catch the interesting parts.</p>
+We'll be a little late but should catch the interesting parts.</p>
 </div>
 <div class="dialogue">
 <h4>CLOVER</h4>